All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Does sauna actually burn fat or just water weight?

 Immediate post-sauna weight loss is water.
-However, the metabolic effects of regular sauna use, including elevated growth hormone, improved insulin sensitivity, reduced inflammation, and increased caloric expenditure, contribute to genuine fat loss over weeks and months.
+But the metabolic effects of regular sauna use, including improved growth hormone, improved insulin sensitivity, reduced inflammation, and increased caloric expenditure, contribute to genuine fat loss over weeks and months.
 The distinction is between acute effects (water loss) and chronic adaptations (metabolic improvement).

 How does sauna compare to exercise for fat loss?

 Exercise is more effective for direct caloric expenditure, muscle building, and cardiovascular fitness.
 Sauna is a complementary tool that enhances these effects through different mechanisms (HSPs, GH amplification, insulin sensitivity).
 The best results come from combining both.
-Sauna does not replace exercise.
+Sauna doesn't replace exercise.

 Why does growth hormone matter for fat loss?